mckelveygreg/Gregs-100DaysOfCode/log.md

    - Today's Progress: Tried setting up a local React Dev environment...
    - Thoughts: Can't figure out how to lint react... and my dev envirnoments are panning out.
 Gotta keep reading things I don't understand

+  Day 82: May 19, 2018
+   - Today's Progress: React tutorial hunting and dependancy frustrations...
+   - Thoughts: How in the world am I supposed to learn React if I can't set up a dev environment!?!

+  Day 83: May 20, 2018
+   - Today's Progress: Finally got some React code to render thanks to Scrimba!
+   - Thoughts: Having a hard time finding good resources...

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)